ShawnLiu119/Learning-Journey-AI-Agent-Masterclass/README.md

 # Learning-Journey-AI-Agent-Masterclass
-learning building AI agent from scratch via AI agent masterclass by Cole Madin
+This repo is a type of get-your-hands-dirty session of learning on building AI agent from scratch via AI agent masterclass by Cole Madin <br>
+The github original repo is here: https://github.com/coleam00/ai-agents-masterclass <br>
+The youtube video links is here: https://www.youtube.com/@ColeMedin/playlists